five finger with leaves spread like an open hand

 Diet

 Produces small purple-black berries eaten by native birds including kererū, tūī, and bellbirds.
-Berries are an important food source for forest birds when other fruits are scarce.
-Seeds are dispersed by birds, helping tree colonise new areas of regenerating forest.
+Berries are an important food source.
+Seeds are dispersed by birds, helping tree colonise new areas.

 Habitat